Oracle Database Licensing Insights and Tips

 The vast number of Oracle contracts and education documents can be very confusing.
-Below is an image of all the Oracle contracts and guides.
+Below is an image illustrating the Oracle contracts and guides.
 Yes, there is difference between a contract and a guide.
-The guide is simply that – a guide provides additional information on licensing, but it is not contractual.
-Guides are represented with blue borders in the image below.
-The documents with red and black borders are contractual.
+A guide is simply that – a document that provides additional information on licensing, but is not contractual.
+Guides are represented with red borders in the image below.

-If you are interested in our other recent licensing blogs we encourage you to read:
+If you are interested in other licensing blogs we encourage you to read:

 - Honing Your Ninja Skills – Engaging Oracle on Licensing Topics

 - Managing Oracle Licensing in a Shared Storage Environment